julplee/synthesio-job-descriptions/job-descriptions/qa.md

 Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra

 ## Requirements
-* Minimum of 1-2 years of experience as QA Engineer in a tech company
+* Some experience as QA Engineer in a tech company
-* Demonstrated experience on running a QA team and personal growth of team members (e.g. mentoring) is a plus
 * Interested in understanding user needs
 * Ability to design a logical tree from user use-cases
 * Rigourness